Kathleen Heddle: Early life

 Heddle was born in Trail, British Columbia, on November 27, 1965.
-Her father, Duncan, worked as a mining engineer; her mother, Marilyn (Buchanan), was a registered dietitian and housewife.
+Her father, Duncan, worked as a geological engineer; her mother, Marilyn (Buchanan), was a registered dietitian and housewife.
 Heddle had two sisters (Libby and Peggy) and one brother (Murray).
-The family moved to the Kitsilano neighbourhood of Vancouver when she was eight months old, and she graduated from Kitsilano Secondary School.
+The family moved to the Kitsilano neighbourhood of Vancouver when she was twenty months old, and she graduated from Kitsilano Secondary School.
 Heddle went on to study psychology at the University of British Columbia (UBC), obtaining a bachelor's degree in 1990.

 Although she initially played volleyball and intended to make the varsity team, her interest in rowing was piqued when she passed by the team's booth while registering for courses during her junior year at the War Memorial Gymnasium.
 She was selected in large part due to her height and rowed with the team for two years.
 During this time, she suffered extreme anxiety and apprehension during major races.
 Heddle was promoted to the national team in 1987, and won a gold medal in straight pairs at the Pan American Games that year.